dso-org/deep-symbolic-optimization/README.md

 }
 ```

-`config/config_regression_gp.json` will run the symbolic regression task using the RNN/GP controller and can be used as an example for other tasks.
 # Sklearn interface

 The `regression` task supports an additional [`sklearn`-like regressor interface](https://scikit-learn.org/stable/modules/generated/sklearn.base.RegressorMixin.html) to make it easy to try out deep symbolic regression on your own data: